danialkeimasi/python-registerer/docs/usage.md

 You may need to map the registered items to an object on Database.
 Having the items as choices on model field will help you with building admin and form choices.

-If you need to create choices for your model field, use `registry.represent` method.
+If you need to create choices for your model field, use `registry.attrs_as_tuples` method.

 For example: